 Hire a canoe and go in search of pirates.

-Canoeing is often chosen by those who want a drier paddling experience.
-With room for a picnic, children and even dogs, they are ideal for exploring everything the lake has to offer.
+With room for a picnic, children and even dogs, canoes are ideal for exploring everything the lake has to offer.
 We’ve heard rumours that you may even see pirates…

 From £36 for 2 hours